Param-Harrison/gatsby-starter-mdx-website-blog/README.md

 1.  **Create a Gatsby site.**

-    Use the Gatsby CLI to create a new site, specifying the blog starter.
+    Use the Gatsby CLI to create a new site, specifying the wensite & blog starter.

     ```sh
     # create a new Gatsby site using the blog starter